Sitecore/jss/docs/data/routes/docs/nextjs/experience-editor/walkthrough/en.md

 ### Next.js Fast Refresh support

-The Next.js Fast Refresh feature requires special handling when used within the Sitecore Experience Editor to preserve the edit "chromes."
+The Next.js Fast Refresh feature requires special handling when used within the Sitecore Experience Editor to preserve the edit "chromes" (additional markup and JavaScript injected by the Experience Editor for each rendering).

 >  See the [Next.js documentation](https://nextjs.org/docs/basic-features/fast-refresh) to learn more about Fast Refresh.